Aaditya-jn/Strings-and-its-Methods/README.md

 >>>strz_int = "5"
 >>>print(strz_int * 3)
-WE GET HE OUTPUT HERE AS 555, NOW CONVERTING IT TO INT
+WE GET THE OUTPUT HERE AS 555, NOW CONVERTING IT TO INT DATA TYPE;

 >>>str_intz = int("5")
 >>>print(str_intz * 5)